geraintpalmer/SAS-R/LabSheets/Week_03.md

         for e in badphonebook:
             ...

-9. Iterating over values in a dictionary.
-Note that it is also possible to iterate over keys in a dictionary:
+9. Note that it is also possible to iterate over keys in a dictionary:

         for e in goodphonebook:
             print goodphonebook[e]